adelodunoba85/adelodunoba85/README.md

 * Administered Learning Management System (LMS) tasks, including scheduling sessions, registering participants, and creating/editing instructor resources.
 * Designed and delivered engaging and impactful lessons tailored to students with diverse backgrounds and varied learning needs, fostering an inclusive and supportive learning environment.
 * Collaborated with cross-functional teams to maintain a consistent program experience for learners worldwide, aligning with defined curriculum, milestones, and interactions.
-* Developed and documented workflows and processes to streamline program delivery and enhance efficiency.Develop and document workflows and processes to streamline program delivery and enhance efficiency.
+* Developed and documented workflows and processes to streamline program delivery and enhance efficiency.
 * Provided valuable content and class feedback to the learning strategy team, contributing to ongoing improvements.

 **Data Science Virtual Experience Programme** |